 Demonstrates how to support and promote all children's speech, language and communication development, including determining and adapting appropriate responses and interventions.
-(S8) Leade rful Practice K17 S10 S14 S15 S20 S22 B2 B5 Demonstrates a leaderful approach within practice influenced by current theoretical perspectives and approaches. inspires, motivates and coaches colleagues by modelling innovative and aspirational practice to support and engage others to develop their practice (K17, S22, B2) Deploys staff in a way that matches the learning environment, whilst prioritising the safety and wellbeing of all children throughout.
+(S8) Leaderful Practice by current theoretical perspectives and approaches. inspires, motivates and coaches colleagues by modelling innovative and aspirational practice to support and engage others to develop their practice (K17, S22, B2) Deploys staff in a way that matches the learning environment, whilst prioritising the safety and wellbeing of all children throughout.
 Acts as a positive and proactive member of the team, exercising assertiveness and diplomacy.
 (B5, S10) Co-ordinates an effective and robust key person system to support children's development (S14) Demonstrates current and contemporary influences on their pedagogical approach and practice (S15) Implements health and safety practices in line with own responsibilities and in accordance with policies and procedures including leading, modelling, and evaluating within practice.
 (S20) Evaluates the impact of theory surrounding their leadership and the impact their leaderful practice has on the practice of others (K17, S22) Justifies the reasons for all decision making and its impact on practice and provision when deploying practitioners and resources to enhance the learning environment.
 Takes responsibility for supporting the key person in planning future learning possibilities whilst modelling innovative and aspirational practice to colleagues.
 (S10, S14, B2) Demonstrates a clearly defined pedagogical approach, justifying and evaluating the influences on their approach and understanding.
-(S15) Demonstrates a comprehensive and robust understanding of legislation and guidance regarding health and safety and how this is implemented both within the setting and their own practice, including contributing to the development and dissemination of procedures.
+(S15) Demonstrates a comprehensive and robust understanding of legislation and guidance regarding health and safety and how this is implemented both within the setting and their own practice, including contributing to procedures.
 (S20)